 Situated in Nikko, home to many World Heritage Sites, Edo Wonderland is a theme park which recreates the magic of the Edo Period.
 Edo Wonderland consists of different zones including the Market District, Inn Town, Samurai Residence and Ninja Village where the buildings and landscape have been recreated to match the Edo period.
-A fire station, a Ninja house, a temple from hell and a prison are just a sample of the buildings that visitors can explore and enjoy.
+A fire station, a Ninja house, a temple from hell and a prison are just a sample of the buildings visitors can explore and enjoy.

 On my trip, I dressed up as a Samurai and got a giant Samurai sword (a bit blunted to avoid injuries) and a nice money purse which could accommodate my wallet and mobile.
-My child dressed up as a Ninja and got a nice nun-chaku and other mini-weapons that Ninja wield.
+My child dressed up as a Ninja and got a nice nun-chaku and other mini-weapons Ninja wield.
 You will find that some people really get into character, so much so that you can find other Ninjas and Samurai performing in mock battles.
-Wouldn’t it be nice to dress up as a Samurai or a Ronin and challenge another to a battle?
+Would not it be nice to dress up as a Samurai or a Ronin and challenge another to a battle?

-One word of caution: This is a popular activity and queue times can be long, so if you plan to dress up, you better hurry to the dressing up site first!
+One word of caution: this is a popular activity and queue times can be long, so if you plan to dress up, you better hurry to the dressing up site first!

 Edo Wonderland also has a lot of live performances depicting the era.
 These include Ninja shows, tea ceremonies and plays going on throughout the day.
-One flip side is that most of the shows are completely in Japanese which can make them difficult to follow for visitors who don’t speak Japanese.
+One flip side is that most of the shows are completely in Japanese which can make them difficult to follow for visitors who do not speak Japanese.
 However, the Ninja show is highly recommended for everyone as it is full of action and live stunts.
-The traditional tea ceremony is another interesting show that I would recommend.
+The traditional tea ceremony is another interesting show I would recommend.

 Finally, there is a small section that is like a countryside fair.
 This section houses some of the arcade games that were popular during this era.
 Kids can play games with Ninja weapons and adults can try out their archery skills.
 It might be a good idea to hone in some of the fighting skills of these games before you venture out to find foes.
 There is also a small canal where the visitors can take a boat cruise.